What is your financial year-end?

 4. VAT

-If you’re VAT registered, you’ll need to check that VAT is being claimed correctly and you have been charging the correct amount of VAT.
+If you’re VAT registered, you’ll need to check that VAT is being claimed correctly and that you have been charging the correct amount of VAT.

-The two main thresholds for VAT are; €37,500 for the sale of services and €75,000 for the sale of goods over the course of 12 months.
-If your turnover reaches this threshold you will need to register for VAT.
+If your turnover reaches this threshold, you must register for VAT.
 Your financial year-end is a good time to consider if you need to register for VAT.
-Check out our guide on how to register for VAT in Ireland for more information.
+Check out our guide on registering for VAT in Ireland for more information.

 Have Questions?